pthrasher/pthrasher.github.com/_posts/2011-06-07-ubuntu-bitcoin-mining.markdown

 {% endhighlight %}

 Create a startminer script using code from below.
 Make sure to substitute the correct home directory path, miner pool server, miner user and miner password.

+I had 4 cards in my computer, so I created 4 scripts...
+Adjust for your own setup.

 {% highlight bash %}
 cd ~